 Sept.
 11th: FINMA Releases Guide on Stablecoins ‘Same Risks, Same Rules’

-Hello everyone and welcome to This Week in Crypto, this is your daily roundup for Wednesday September 11th, 2019.
+This is your daily roundup for Wednesday September 11th, 2019.
 The Libra Association is seeking a swiss payments license, Mastercard partnered with R3 to pilot a cross-border payments solution, and Binance US is planning to open deposits next week.

 The Swiss Financial Market Supervisory Authority known as FINMA has released new stablecoin guidelines today.
 The report notes an increase in stable coin’ projects since 2018.
 FINMA confirmed that they received a request from the Libra Association for an assessment of its Libra project under Swiss supervisory law.